What is Data Onboarding? And Why It's Overwhelming Your Teams

 Data onboarding is different for every customer — some have hundreds of rows in various formats once a month, while others only need to import large CSV files daily.
 This variance makes it difficult for teams to develop a streamlined data onboarding process.
 Instead, companies rely on manual processes and a backlog of requests to import customer data.

 The thing is, data onboarding doesn't happen in a silo.
-The faster a dev team can import data, the faster customers begin to see value in a product.
-Time to value is important for retention, and an onboarding study by Wyzow found that 55% of customers say they’ve returned a product because they didn’t fully understand how to use it.
+The faster your teams can import data, the faster customers begin to see value in a product.
+Time to value is important for retention.
+An onboarding study by Wyzow found that 55% of customers say they’ve returned a product because they didn’t fully understand how to use it.